timmcginley/41934/Assignments/A1/README.md

 ### 1) Make a group
 * 2 people - exceptionally could be 3
-### 2) Choose a [focus area].
+### 2) Choose a [focus area] / subject.
-* Find a focus area that you are interested in - it could be two that overlap if you cannot decide on one, the point of the focus area is to help your group have a common aim and also to make it easier to manage the tools you create.
+* Find a focus area / subject that you are interested in - the point of the focus area is to help your group have a common aim.
+* You

-### 3) Review Project documentation for that focus area -
+### 3) Review Project documentation for that focus area.
+* It is important to look at all 4 projects.
+Both for the subject report you have selected and client report.
+* Have a look at the BEATS and see how these are used in the project.
+* For each subject we require one manager group.
+The job of this group will be to coordinate the different groups in the subject area.

 ### 3) Select a claim to check.
+* it could be one of the BEATS.
+* It could be a number from the poster for the year.
+* It does not need to be a super complicated number.

 * Inside your focus area, find a claim that the team has made from one of the projects we have given you.
 * find a use case or a "problem" you'd want to solve.
 If your focus area was "indoor climate", an example of a use case could be "calculate Daylight Autonomy for every space".